 If a disposal of shares is identified with shares acquired within the following 30 days, the gain or loss on disposal is the difference between the net disposal proceeds and the acquisition cost.

-This ‘bed and breakfasting’ rule does not apply to acquisitions made on or after 22 March 2007 if the person who made the disposal was not resident in the United Kingdom for tax purposes at the time of the acquisition.
+This ‘bed and breakfasting’ rule doesn’t apply if the person who made the disposal wasn’t resident in the United Kingdom for tax purposes at the time of the acquisition.

 Example 2 continued

 Suppose Mr Schneider received £6,000 for the 4,000 shares he sold and paid £850 for the 500 he had bought a few days later.
-Because he bought additional shares within 30 days of making the disposal, 500 of the shares sold are not matched with shares in the holding.
-They are identified with the 500 shares bought on 11 September 2013.
+Because he bought additional shares within 30 days of making the disposal, 500 of the shares sold aren’t matched with shares in the holding.
+They are identified with the 500 shares bought on 11 September 2017.

 The gain or loss on those shares is calculated as follows: